Converting Fractions to Percentages Practice Problems

 The second stage -

-What we got in the numerator will be the percentage and that will be the final answer.
+What we obtained in the numerator will be the percentage and that will be the final answer.

-Important note - not every fraction can be converted to percentages (without a calculator) since not every given denominator can reach 100100 through expansion or reduction.
+Important note - not every fraction can be converted to percentages (without a calculator) since not every given denominator can be converted to 100100 through expansion or reduction.

 Practice Converting Fractions to Percentages and Vice Versa